kaushik-nitin-nk/Salary_Systems/Salary_transparency.md

 Studied and non-studied earn the same but studying costs time so if you study you lose time that you could have gathered for factor Loyalty & Experience:

-- plus 2000€ for a bachelors degree
+➕ 2000€ for a bachelors degree

-- plus 4000€ for a masters degree
+➕ 4000€ for a masters degree

-- plus X per day for on-call service
+➕ X per day for on-call service

 ---

 ![Sipgate](Sipgate.jpg)

----

-## Pros and Cons List

 ---